olz2003/Challenge3/README.md

 - Ensures that passwords meet security standards by allowing users to include a variety of character types.
 - Provides a clean and responsive user interface for an optimal user experience.

-### What did we learn?
+### What did I learn?

-Through this project, we learned how to create a web application that dynamically generates passwords and adapts to different screen sizes.
-We gained experience in working with HTML, CSS, and JavaScript to build a polished user interface and implement user input validation.
+Through this project, I learned how to create a web application that dynamically generates passwords and adapts to different screen sizes.
+I gained experience in working with HTML, CSS, and JavaScript to build a polished user interface and implement user input validation.

 ## Table of Contents